 The OCeAN is an autonomous intellectual Center governed by an Advisory Board.
 The Advisory Board is comprised of:

 - Worsak Kanok-Nukulchai, Former President, AIT – Chair

 - Vice President for Academic Affairs, AIT – Member

 - David Hulse, Ford Representative, Jakarta, Indonesia – Member

 - Ruth Meinzen-Dick, Senior Research Fellow, International Food Policy Research Institute – Member

 - Makoto Inoue, GFES, The University of Tokyo – Member

 - Tom Evans, The Ostrom Workshop in Political Theory and Policy Analysis, Indiana University — Member,

 - Marco Janssen, Center for the Study of Behavior, Institutions and Environment, Arizona State University — Member

-- Dean Rajendra Shrestha, School of Environment, Resources and Development, AIT – Member Secretary
+- Rajendra P. Shrestha, School of Environment, Resources and Development, AIT – Secretary